 I’m not talking just about blogging, copywriting company’s website or landing pages… Writing emails, pitch proposals, working on your essay or book; there’s tons of writing work where these text editor tools come in handy and become your No. 1 assistant!

 Take me, for instance.
 English is not my native language so of course I had trouble sometimes expressing my thoughts the way I want readers to understand.
 Sometimes, I would find my wrongs, other times, readers would comment on them, pointing out where I did wrong.
 And, there’s nothing bad about it, but… It’s just that I wanted to give the best of my knowledge in the most meaningful and understandable way and I would get frustrated with these mistakes.
-Until I found the tools that helped me – and are still helping me in my English writing.
+Until I found the text editors that helped me – and are still helping me in my English writing.

 Express yourself in better ways – like one of them says, show your expertise better using one of the text editor tools I’m about to share with you.
 In time, they will help you learn from the mistakes you make and show you how to avoid them.
 You’ll have more time to focus on your work instead of looking for spelling and grammar errors.